 One thing I never expected and I’ve loved since I started blogging is the community which engulfs you.
 In these last few months the blogging community has provided me endless support, advice, inspiration and most importantly some lovely virtual friends who are fast entering my reality.
-The latter is what bought me to Bronte, an absolute stunner of a restaurant.
+The latter is what bought me to this absolute stunner of a restaurant.

 I arrived early and propped up the bar waiting for Maggie from Planes & Champagne, who writes a luxury lifestyle, food and travel blog.
 She constantly has me in oohs and ahhs with her blog from the fabulous places she visits through her globetrotting.